John Sines Jr.: 2001: The Black No. 3 (A tribute to Dale Earnhardt)

 February 19, 2001, he wrote "The Black #3" (A tribute to Dale Earnhardt).
 March 3, 2001, the song was recorded in Nashville, Tennessee, on America's New Artist record label.
 Sines was then signed to Music Row – Nashville & his CD would be distributed by Select-O-Hits out of Memphis, Tennessee, on April 17, 2001.
 A music video for "The Black #3" (A tribute to Dale Earnhardt was released and appeared on Great American Country Television.
-Sines appeared in the August 7, 2001 print issue of Country Weekly as one of many country artist paying tribute to Dale Earnhardt.
+Sines appeared in the August 7, 2001, print issue of Country Weekly as one of many country artist paying tribute to Dale Earnhardt.
 He appeared in Country Music Live along with the team that created the music video for the Dale Earnhardt tribute.
 Sines had 4 national releases off this project, "The horse that they rode in on", "All she left me was alone", "The Black #3" (A tribute to Dale Earnhardt) & "keep loving this one".
 Sines appeared on Music City 103.3 WKDF with Carl P Mayfield in March 2001 and was invited on air to join the P Team at 2001 NASCAR Busch Series inaugural Pepsi 300 was held April 14, 2014, at Nashville Superspeedway.
 He was invited to appear in June 2001 at Lupus 2001, in Orlando, Florida alongside of Marc Anthony, Lionel Richie, Howie Dorough and the Backstreet Boys to support the Dorough Lupus Foundation.
 In December 2002, he would be invited to appear with Sherman Hemsley on Carnival Cruise Lines.

 2006: Sines of Conviction

 By 2006, he would write & record his first gospel CD and third studio project called "Sines of Conviction" recorded on his own label OMAR Records.
 Three songs were released nationally from this project and reached the independent charts in Christian country music.
-"The man behind the hammer" would be his first release and would reached number four in 2007 and would be accompanied by a music video by the same name.
+"The man behind the hammer" would be his first release and reached number four in 2007 and would be accompanied by a music video by the same name.
 His second release, "Live another day" would become his first number one single in August 2007.
 His third single "Blinded Eyes" also reached number one in December 2007.
 "Blinded Eyes" would also reach number one in Canada on Riverside Country in January & February 2008.
 He was nominated by the Inspirational Country Music Association (ICMA) for Male Vocalist of the Year in 2007.
 "Blinded Eyes" was nominated as Song of the Year by the ICMA in 2008.
 That same year the ICMA would also nominate him for Male Vocalist of the Year.
 Sines appeared on the cover of Powersource Magazine in August 2008.
 He also appeared on the nationally televised 13th Annual Inspirational Country Music Award Show (ICM's) on November 4, 2007 at the Acuff Theater in Nashville as an award presenter for 'Vocal Group of the Year' alongside of Laura Bryna and Sue Allan Cooper.